 Pick a topic

-Before you approach a particular blogger or media site, come up with a topic for your proposed blog post.
+Before you approach a particular blogger or media site, come up with a subject for your proposed blog post.
 If it’s a news site you’re targeting, piggyback on a relevant news story and add your own opinion or thoughts.
 If you’re approaching a particular blog within a specific industry or theme, pick a topic that they haven’t yet covered.

 Make initial contact